qlyjsld/chess_game/README.md

 Binaries

-If you do not want to build the project, a exe file is provide in
+If you do not want to build the project, a exe file is provided in
 ```
 C:\Users\<your username>\Downloads\chess_game-main\chess_game-main\chess\bin\Release-windows-x86_64\chess
 ```